 The tomb of Antiochus I of Commagene is a unique artistic achievement.
 The landscaping of the natural site of Nemrut Dağ is one of the most colossal undertakings of the Hellenistic epoch (some of the stone blocks used weigh up to nine tons) Criterion (i).
 Its complex design and colossal scale combine to create a project unequalled in the ancient world and in building the colossal statues and orthostats (stelae), a high technology was used, which was seen nowhere else in that age.
-The syncretism of its pantheon and the lineage of its kings, which can be traced back through two sets of legends, Greek and Persian, is evidence of the dual origin of this kingdom's culture Criterion (iv).
+The syncretism of its pantheon and the lineage this kingdom's culture Criterion (iv).